Louis-DR/OmniCores-BuildingBlocks/sources/data/controllers/lifo/lifo_controller.md

 The status flags are calculated based on the stack pointer value and are combinational outputs.
 The stack is full when the pointer equals the maximum depth.
 The stack is empty when the pointer equals zero.

-The stack supports non-power-of-two even or odd depth, and the width of the stack pointer will correspond to the upper power-of-two range.
+The stack supports power-of-two and non-power-of-two even or odd depth, and the width of the stack pointer will correspond to the upper power-of-two range.

 ## Paths